akjw/WriMo/README.md

 3. MongoDB
 4. HTML/CSS/JavaScript

+## Description
+November is National Novel Writing Month (aka NaNoWriMo).
+WriMo seeks to encourage writers to write more--even outside of NaNoWriMo.
+WriMo is a web application that allows users to read and post writing, as well as give and receive feedback on their work.

 ## Approach
-I wanted main navigations for works/prompts/tags, and built my database around the main models of User/Work/Prompt.
+I wanted main navigation links for works/prompts/tags, and built my database around the main models of User/Work/Prompt.

 ### User stories